microsoft/EdgeML/examples/tf/FastCells/README.md

 `edgeml.graph.rnn` also contains modified RNN cells of **UGRNN** ([`UGRNNLRCell`](../../edgeml/graph/rnn.py#L862)), **GRU** ([`GRULRCell`](../../edgeml/graph/rnn.py#L635)) and **LSTM** ([`LSTMLRCell`](../../edgeml/graph/rnn.py#L376)).
 These cells also can be substituted for FastCells where ever feasible.

-For training FastCells, `edgeml.tf.trainer.fastTrainer` implements the three-phase FastCell training routine in Tensorflow.
+For training FastCells, `edgeml_tf.trainer.fastTrainer` implements the three-phase FastCell training routine in Tensorflow.
 A simple example, `examples/tf/fastcell_example.py` is provided to illustrate its usage.